vgaurav-umich/market_watch/docs/getting-started.md

 ===============

 ## Prereqs
+0. Watch this [Video](https://www.youtube.com/watch?v=GH4TonRGL4o) to get started with Mac from scratch.
 1. Watch this [Video](https://www.youtube.com/watch?v=5HUL5lWkEyg) about how to use pipenv.
 We will be making use of  `pipenv` to create virtual environment.
 2. Upgrade pip or pip3 and install pyenv
     ```